How to Reduce Customer Churn?

 Strategies to Reduce Churn

-Last week, I wrote about the misconceptions surrounding churn, and discussed the correct ways to measure it.
+Last week (Spurn the Churn Part-1), I wrote about the misconceptions surrounding churn, and discussed the correct ways to measure it.
 Now, let’s examine the two types of churn, avoidable & unavoidable.
 This will help us come up with the right strategies for reducing churn.

 Avoidable Churn Scenarios: